enlightendev/spring-security/form-authentication/README.md

 ## About

-Showing form based authentication instead of basic http authentication.
-In this app we include our own custom login form
+Statefull authentication showing form based authentication instead of basic http authentication.
+In this app we include our own custom login form.
 Front end app and server side are served from the same server process.
-Future versions are saved from separate processes.

 ## Security